-In contrast to the direct effects, a spillover effect describes the causal effect of the neighbors' treatment status on a given individual.
-Formally, it is the difference between the potential outcome for a given individual when $\ag \times 100$ percent of her neighbors in $\cG$ are treated and the potential outcome for the same individual when $\abg \times 100$ percent of her neighbors in $\cG$ are treated, holding her own treatment assignment and averaging over the proportions of treated neighbors in $\cU$.
+Spillover effects describe the causal effects of the neighbors' treatment status on a given individual.
+It is the change in the potential outcome when the proportion of treated neighbors goes from a lower proportion to a higher proportion.
+Formally, it is the difference between the potential outcome for a given individual when $\ag \times 100$ percent of her neighbors in $\cG$ are treated and the other potential outcome for the same individual when $\abg \times 100$ percent of her neighbors in $\cG$ are treated, holding her own treatment assignment and averaging over the proportions of treated neighbors in $\cU$.
 Two constants $g^H$ and $g^L$ stand for ``Higher'' and ``Lower'' percent.
-In our application, this is the causal effect of changing the treated proportion of Twitter friends from $g^L$ to $g^H$ while holding her own treatment assignment and averaging over the treated proportion of offline friends.
+We define the {\it average network-specific effect} (ANSE) as follows. \begin{definition}[Average Network-Specific Spillover Effect] where the support is defined as $\Delta_i^{u} = \{u: \Pr(U_i=u \mid T_i=d, G_i = g^H) > 0 \mbox{ and } \Pr(U_i=u \mid T_i=d, G_i = g^L) > 0\}.$ The ANSE for network $\cU$ is defined similarly. \end{definition} It is the weighted average of the spillover effects specific to network $\cG$, $Y_i(d, g^H, u) - Y_i(d, g^L,u)$, which hold her own treatment assignment and the proportion of treated neighbors in $\cU$ constant.
+Thus, for example, the ANSE $(\ag=0.8, \abg=0.2; d = 0)$ could represent the Facebook-specific spillover effect where we change the treated proportion of one's Facebook friends (from $g^L = 20$\% to $g^H = 80$\%) while holding constant one's own treatment assignment ($d = 0$) and averaging over the treated proportion of one's offline friends ($u$).
+Similarly, the ANSE $(u^H =0.8, u^L=0.2; d = 0)$ could represent the offline network-specific spillover effect where we change the treated proportion of one's offline friends (from $u^L = 20$\% to $u^H = 80$\%) while holding constant one's own treatment assignment ($d = 0$) and averaging over the treated proportion of one's Facebook friends ($u$).